FLEXIBLE LEARNING OPTIONS:

 Real patients.
 Real practice.
 The SCU University Health Center provides care to over 45,000 patients per year and is equipped with an expansive herbal pharmacy, diagnostic imaging, and an electronic health record system.
 MACM students typically begin clinical training in their second term.

-Gain an experience that books cannot teach and technology cannot replicate by studying at one of the only acupuncture schools in the nation with a cadaver lab.
+Gain experience that books cannot teach and technology cannot replicate by studying at one of the only acupuncture schools in the nation with a cadaver lab.

 People are looking for more whole-person healthcare.
 At SCU you will learn to go beyond finding out what’s the matter to discover what truly matters, so you can help people achieve their best possible health.

 the average annual wage for an acupuncturist in the United States3

 expected growth from 2018 to 2028 in California, faster than the average for all occupations4

 Our understanding and respect for Chinese medicine’s cultural and philosophical roots form the foundation of our program.
 SCU students will learn from expert faculty, combined with the latest classroom, online learning, and lab technologies.
 The comprehensive curriculum covers the areas of anatomy and physiology, pathophysiology, clinical laboratory diagnosis, pharmacology, nutrition, emergency procedures, traditional Chinese classical medical theory and related techniques, acupuncture and meridians, Chinese herbology, business management, exercises such as tai chi and qi gong, and integrative clinical education.

 Focus on the basic sciences to set your foundation of the body’s organization on a cellular, tissue, and organ level, along with regional interrelationships.
 Learn traditional Chinese medicine (TCM) foundations, acupuncture needling technique, single herbs, meridian points, and begin clinical observations, integrating classroom learning with clinical skills.